ganong/manager-readme/README.md

-# A guide to working with me
+# A Guide to Working with Me

 Welcome!